prometheus-operator/prometheus-operator/Documentation/thanos.md

 ## Thanos and kube-prometheus

-Deploying the sidecar was the first step towards getting Thanos up and running, but there more components to be deployed, that complete Thanos.
+Deploying the sidecar was the first step towards getting Thanos up and running, but there are more components to be deployed, that complete Thanos.

 * Store
 * Query